-Our Ablatherm-HIFU device competes with all current treatments for localized tumors, which include surgery, brachytherapy, radiotherapy, cryotherapy and hormonotherapy.
+Our HIFU devices compete with all current treatments for localized tumors, which include surgery, brachytherapy, radiotherapy, cryotherapy and hormonotherapy.
 We believe that HIFU competes against those treatments on the basis of efficacy, limited side effects and cost-effectiveness.

-We also believe that Ablatherm-HIFU is well positioned to address the growing demand for a 'focal' approach of localized prostate cancer which cannot be answered by surgery or radiation therapy.
-'Focal' treatment (also known as 'partial' or 'zonal' treatment, as opposed to 'radical' treatment) provides an effective and accurate ablative treatment of localized tumors with the capacities of being flexible and repeatable, while preserving patient quality of life.
+We also believe that Focal.One will be well positioned to address the growing demand for a "focal" approach of localized prostate cancer which cannot be answered by surgery or radiation therapy.
+"Focal" treatment (also known as 'partial' or 'zonal' treatment, as opposed to 'radical' treatment) provides an effective and accurate ablative treatment of localized tumors with the capacities of being flexible and repeatable, while preserving patient quality of life.